Benefits and Salary

 - Residency appointment must be for a minimum of one-year duration.

-- Residents presenting a paper at a meeting within the continental United States will be reimbursed for travel expenses, consistent with that allowed by the medical center, for at least one presentation per topic per year.
+- Residents presenting scholarly work at professional meetings within the continental United States will be reimbursed for travel expenses, consistent with that allowed by the medical center, for at least one presentation per topic per year.

 - Residents will be eligible to attend medical meetings without presenting a paper and be reimbursed at a rate of $500 per year of residency starting in the R2 year.

-Parking for all members of the housestaff is provided by the medical center.
+Parking for all members of the housestaff is provided by the medical center while on service.

 Photocopying of material for educational purposes of the housestaff will be provided by the medical center.